News · Cataract surgery · Updated May 2026

 Why does my vision get cloudy years after cataract surgery?
 UK 2026 guide

 If your vision has gradually become cloudy, hazy or filmy months or years after a successful cataract operation, the cataract has not “come back”.
-The far most common cause is posterior capsule opacification (PCO) — a thickening of the natural lens capsule that holds your new intraocular lens (IOL) in place.
-PCO affects roughly 1 in 5 UK cataract surgery patients within five years and is fully treatable in 60 seconds with a painless out-patient laser called YAG laser capsulotomy.
-Here is exactly why it happens, when to act, and what UK private treatment looks like in 2026.
+The most common cause is posterior capsule opacification (PCO) — a thickening of the natural lens capsule that holds your intraocular lens in place — treatable in about a minute with a painless YAG laser.

 Fast answer: your cataract has not come back

-Once a cataract has been removed and replaced with a clear plastic intraocular lens (IOL), that lens cannot become cataractous — it cannot lose transparency the way the natural lens did.
+Once a cataract has been removed and replaced with a clear plastic intraocular lens, that lens cannot lose transparency the way the natural lens did.
 What can — and very commonly does — cloud over is the thin transparent capsular bag behind the new lens, which was deliberately preserved during surgery to hold the implant in place.
-This is posterior capsule opacification (PCO).
+This is posterior capsule opacification.
+What you feel: gradual cloudy, hazy or smeary vision in the operated eye, glare from headlights or sunlight, washed-out colours.
+When it shows up: most commonly between 6 months and 5 years after surgery, sometimes at 10+ years.
+How it is fixed: YAG laser capsulotomy, an in-clinic laser that takes 1 to 2 minutes per eye with no anaesthetic injection, no patch and no recovery.
+The fix is permanent.

 Honest one-liner: if everything in the operated eye is gradually getting hazier as if you were looking through a steamed window, it is almost certainly PCO and a 60-second laser will fix it.
 Sudden vision loss, flashes, floaters or pain are different and need same-week assessment.